griMarina/brand-shop/README.md

 <h3 align="center">Brand Shop</h3>
   <p align="center">
-This project was created as a study project during an internship at Taitotalo.    <br />
+This project was created as a study project during my internship at Taitotalo.    <br />
     <br />
     <a href="https://checkmywebsite.online">View website</a>
     ·